mnpg/Reolink_api_documentations/Bash-scripts/README.md

 ----

-### 4. Siren activation : mode manual or mode repetition
+### 4. SIREN ACTIVATION : manual mode or repetition mode
 <details>
 <summary>HOW-TO detailed</summary>

- For those how have a recent cameras (AI) There are 2 modes for triggering the siren : the manual mode and the repetition mode.
-Here are the methos do to this depends on what you want. \
+ For those which have a recent cameras (AI) There are 2 modes for triggering the siren : the manual mode and the repetition mode.
+Here are the methods to use these, depends on what you want. \
  **!!
 IMPORTANT !!** : these commands do not work with non AI cameras because this command isn't included in their firmware.

  **SIREN in manual mode**\
- -> turn the siren ON\
+ → turn the siren ON\
- `./rl-api.sh AudioAlarmPlay '{"alarm_mode": "manul", "manual_switch": 0, "channel": 0 }'`
+ `./rl-api AudioAlarmPlay '{"alarm_mode": "manul", "manual_switch": 0, "channel": 0 }'`

- -> turn the siren OFF\
+ → turn the siren OFF\
-`./rl-api.sh AudioAlarmPlay '{"alarm_mode": "manul", "manual_switch": 1, "channel": 0 }'`
+`./rl-api AudioAlarmPlay '{"alarm_mode": "manul", "manual_switch": 1, "channel": 0 }'`

  **SIREN in repetition mode**